gnieark/PostDataValidator/README.md

 Does not work with 5.4.

 ### Installing
-Install jquery and the plugin jquery-validate on your headers.
+Call jquery and the plugin jquery-validate on your page header.

-Open a new object:
+PHP, Open a new object:

     $rulesChecker = new Post_Rule_Manager();